lineCode/CruUI/Layout Rules.md

 # Layout Specifications

+## overview
 This document is the specification of layout system.

+The layout system imitates WPF and Android layout system.

 ## rules

 ### about `width` and `height` in `LayoutParams`
-There is three mode in measure: `MatchParent`, `WrapContent`, `Exactly`.
+There is three mode in measure: `Content`, `Exactly`, `Stretch`.

-- `Exactly` mode is with a specific length, which means it should be of exact size.
+- `Exactly` means the control should be of an exact size.

-- `WrapContent` means the control has the size that contains the children exactly.
+- `Content` means the control has the size that contains the children.

-- `MatchParent` means the control has the same measure pattern of parent.
-If parent is `WrapContent`, then it wraps content, which means both itself and parent will wrap content and if parent has only one control, then they are of the same size.
-If parent is `Exactly`, then it will be also `Exactly` with the same length.
-If parent is `MatchParent`, then it will be the same of parent's parent.
+- `Stretch` means the control stretch to the max size that it can fill.
+If parent is `Content`, it occupies all available room parent provides, which means its parent will stretch as well.

-### about `max_width`, `max_height`, `min_width`, `min_height`
+### about `max_size`, `min_size`

-`max*` specify the max length of a dimension and `min*` specify the min length of a dimension.
+`max_size` specifies the max size and `min_size` specifies the min size.
 They are of higher priority of `width` and `height`.
 Calculated size should be adjusted according to the four properties.

 ## structure